 ESL Study Guide

-• Components: This is a computerized reading placement
+• Components: This is a computerized reading comprehension test + a placement survey.

 After you apply, take the Noncredit Placement: